Comment by Patrick Francis

 This is a simple example to highlight how farming methodology labels without holistic understanding and monitoring data can be misleading or irrelevant.

-The term regenerative agriculture or farming in Australia has been around for many years after ecologist Dr Christine Jones began using it in the 1990s.
+In Australia the term has been around for many years after ecologist Dr Christine Jones began using it in the 1990s.
 She used it in relation to rebuilding soil health and subsequently improving ecosystem functions across the farm and preferred it to the word ‘sustainable’ which could infer maintenance of status quo rather than improvement.

 In other words the Network seems to have concluded that the vast majority of farmers in the state are degrading their landscapes but provide no evidence to show it.
 It also assumes that the “small number of farmers” have a stranglehold on ecosystem function knowledge and the majority of farmers are ignorant of this knowledge or have no interest in it.